-Project COPE is a specialty program designed for Scouts age 14 and up and who have completed the requirement for First Class.
+Project COPE is a specialty program designed for Scouts aged 14 and up and who have completed the requirement for First Class.
 The COPE program helps Scouts build confidence and positive attitude towards life's challenges.
 The COPE program accomplishes these goals through themed activities and initiative games.
 Scouts are put to the test as they work together in teams to complete the various elements in Camp Conestoga's low elements COPE course.
 All Scouts in the COPE program will have the opportunity to conquer Camp Conestoga's 50 ft. climbing and rappelling tower and experience camp's 550-foot zip-line!

 Since this program requires much time, all Scouts participating in this program will have limited merit badge choices.
-Make sure that the Scout wishing to participate in the COPE program is made aware of the
+Make sure that the